rickstaa/panda-autograsp/docs/source/usage/sing_instr.rst

 .. warning::

-    Please not that singularity currently only links to the NVIDIA drivers when you are using the container in read mode.
+    Please, note that singularity currently only links to the NVIDIA drivers when you are using the container in read mode.
     As a result when you start the container using the ``--writable`` tag you can not leverage the GPU computation capabilities of your NVIDIA graphics card.